d-rec/drec-origin/docs/platform-overview/what-is-drec.md

 # What is D-REC?

-The D-REC Initiative is a not-for-profit, multi-stakeholder, industry-led initiative.
-Our membership includes climate-focused philanthropic organizations, impact investors, leading global corporations, international standards organizations, technology providers, development organizations, environmental market agents, sustainability advisors, renewable energy associations, and project developers in emerging markets.
+The **D-REC Initiative** is a **not-for-profit, multi-stakeholder, industry-led** initiative that brings together a diverse group of members, including climate-focused philanthropic organizations, impact investors, leading global corporations, international standards organizations, technology providers, development organizations, environmental market agents, sustainability advisors, renewable energy associations, and project developers in emerging markets.

+## Understanding D-REC

-D-REC is a third-party-certified, verifiable, and tradeable market instrument that mobilizes new sources of capital to support the deployment of distributed renewable energy.
+A **D-REC (Distributed Renewable Energy Certificate)** is a **third-party-certified, verifiable, and tradeable** market instrument that facilitates investment in distributed renewable energy.
+By leveraging **automation and blockchain-based verification**, D-RECs enable **small-scale energy producers** to efficiently access **environmental markets**.

-The D-REC Platform facilitates the issuance of International RECs (I-RECs) from D-REC certificates through an automated process, eliminating the need for manual data exchange commonly required in traditional environmental markets.
-By leveraging technology, D-RECs enable small-scale energy producers to access environmental markets efficiently.
+The **D-REC Platform** automates the **issuance of International RECs (I-RECs)** through a streamlined, technology-driven process, eliminating manual data exchange.
+It enables developers and buyers to efficiently participate in environmental markets by supporting:

-The primary value propositions for a technical solution include:

-- Improved discoverability: Technology can make it easier for buyers and other stakeholders to discover projects that are closely aligned with their purchase criteria through a standardized data model that describes a variety of DRE assets.
+- **Account and device registration**
+- **Data verification**
+- **Token minting**
+- **I-REC issuance**

+## Key Value Propositions

+The D-REC Platform provides several advantages through its technology-driven approach:

+### Improved Discoverability

+Standardized data models help buyers and stakeholders easily find projects that align with their criteria.

+### Lower Transaction Costs

-- Lower transaction costs: Automating validation can shorten the time needed to issue certificates and thereby lower transaction costs.
+Automated validation reduces the time needed to issue certificates, cutting transaction costs.

+### Scalability for Smaller Devices

-- Scalability for smaller devices: Aggregation allows developers to achieve scale that is material to buyers, allows for quicker monetization cycles, and ensures issuance frequency through unreliable data connections.
+Aggregation enables developers to achieve scale that is material to buyers, enables faster monetization cycles, and ensures consistent issuance even in areas with unreliable data connections.

+### Clear Traceability & Provenance

-- Clear traceability and provenance: Buyers can streamline their procurement reporting by utilizing the public ledger to document data origination and verification; the public ledger also reduces the risk of double-counting as all tokens (which represent I-REC issuance requests) are publicly discoverable.
+The public ledger provides a transparent record of data origination and verification while reducing the risk of double-counting, as all tokens representing I-REC issuance requests are publicly discoverable.

-The D-REC Platform supports account and device registration, data verification, token minting, and I-REC issuances.
-The platform has two primary user categories: developers, and buyers.

-## Type of Users
+## Types of Users

-The D-REC Platform users are REC developers, REC Buyers, and Intermediary organizations
+The D-REC Platform serves three primary user categories:

-## DREC Project Developers

-- Developers use the D-REC Platform to register devices and submit meter reads for verification.
-Certification under I-REC requires an active buyer reservation, which links the developer’s certified meter reads to a formal issuance request.

-- Developers create an account on the D-REC Platform using a username and password.
-Once logged in, they can register devices, submit meter reads for certification, and connect with potential REC buyers.
+### REC Developers

+REC Developers are entities that **own or operate distributed renewable energy projects** and seek to monetize the environmental attributes of the energy they produce.
+These developers may include independent power producers, community energy projects, commercial & industrial facility owners, and mini-grid operators.

-## REC Buyers
+### REC Buyers

-- Buyers interact with a dedicated interface designed for managing and reviewing reservations.
-Reservations allow buyers to secure RECs from specific devices, ensuring exclusivity in REC purchases.

-Buyers define key parameters for each reservation, including:

-- Total Volume of RECs to be purchased
-- Certification Period (start and end dates)
-- Issuance Frequency (how often issuance requests occur)

-Once a reservation is created, the selected devices become exclusive to that buyer, preventing other buyers from securing RECs from the same sources.
+REC Buyers are organizations or entities that **purchase renewable energy certificates to meet sustainability targets, regulatory requirements, or corporate social responsibility goals**.
+They may include multinational corporations, utilities, government agencies, and impact-driven investors.

+### Intermediary Organizations

+Intermediary Organizations support the functioning of the D-REC ecosystem by **facilitating transactions, providing advisory services, or offering technical solutions**.
+These can include sustainability consultants, trading platforms, certification bodies, and environmental market agents.